 - Review the College's After Hours Building Access policy and notify the Northeast State Police Department when you arrive on campus after hours or when the College is closed.
 Students should obtain an After Hours Building Access Pass from the appropriate academic dean or supervisor to present to Campus Police.

-- Know the location of Campus Emergency Phones on the Blountville, Elizabethton, and Bristol campuses.
-At Blountville, parking lot emergency telephones are located on the North and East side of campus.
+- Know the location of Campus Emergency Phones on the Blountville, Elizabethton, Bristol, and Johnson City campuses.
+At Blountville, parking lot emergency telephones are located on the North and East sides of campus.
 At Elizabethton, a parking lot emergency telephone is located at the end of the sidewalk leading into the main parking lot.
-At Bristol, emergency telephones are located in the stairwells on each floor of the building.
+At Bristol and Johnson City, emergency telephones are located in or near the stairwells on each floor of the buildings.

 - Have your vehicle hangtag properly displayed while on any Northeast State teaching site.